Can We Really Learn One Representation to Optimize All Rewards?: Understanding Forward-Backward Representation Learning

+We call this loss the Monte Carlo (MC) forward-backward representation loss $\gL_{\text{MC FB}}$ because, as mentioned in Sec.~\ref{sec:preliminary}, computing it requires \emph{on-policy} samples from the successor measure $M^{\pi}$.

 We next derive a temporal-difference version of this same loss.
 First, we replace the successor measure in $\gL_{\text{MC FB}}$ using the recursive Bellman equation in Eq.~\ref{eq:successor-measure-bellman-eq}.
 Second, we use target FB representation functions $\bar{F}$ and $\bar{B}$ to replace the ground-truth ratio at the next time step, akin to the target networks used in deep Q-learning~\citep{mnih2015human}.
-The resulting loss function minimizes a Bellman error\footnote{A similar formulation has been mentioned in prior work (See Appendix B of~\citet{touati2022does}), but from the perspective of minimizing a matrix norm. }: $\gL_{\text{TD FB}}(F, B) =$ See Appendix~\ref{appendix:FB-repr-loss} for the complete derivation.
+The resulting loss function minimizes a Bellman error\footnote{A similar formulation has been mentioned in prior work (See Appendix B of~\citet{touati2022does}), but from the perspective of minimizing a matrix norm. }:

+See Appendix~\ref{appendix:FB-repr-loss} for the complete derivation.
 We call this loss the temporal-difference (TD) forward-backward representation loss $\gL_{\text{TD FB}}$.
 Like FQE, the TD FB loss can be computed using transition samples and target networks.
 Unlike FQE, this loss function estimates the successor measure ratio instead of the Q-value.
-Rearranging terms in $\gL_{\text{TD FB}}$, we recover the original FB representation objective\footnote{We recover the FB representation objective up to a constant scaling factor $(1 - \gamma)$ because the successor measure in~\citet{touati2021learning} is not normalized to $1.0$.}: $\gL_\text{TD FB}(F, B) =$ See Appendix~\ref{appendix:FB-repr-loss} for the derivation.
+Rearranging terms in $\gL_{\text{TD FB}}$, we recover the original FB representation objective\footnote{We recover the FB representation objective up to a constant scaling factor $1 - \gamma$.}:

+See Appendix~\ref{appendix:FB-repr-loss} for the derivation.
 Importantly, we can now interpret the representation objective in FB as performing approximate value iteration, which has a clear connection with the standard Bellman operator and the Banach fixed-point theorem~\citep{banach1922operations}.
 These theoretical connections motivate us to study whether FB admits a similar convergence guarantee in practice.

-\subsection{Does the Practical FB Algorithm Converge to Ground-Truth Representations?}
+\subsection{Does the Practical FB Algorithm Admit a Stable Convergence?}